Search

 Case C: Role of Occupational Therapy in Acute Dysphagia Care

-In an acute care hospital setting, an occupational therapist worked within a multidisciplinary team to provide swallowing evaluations and interventions—avoiding the need for a percutaneous endoscopic gastrostomy (PEG) tube.
-The OT addressed mealtime safety, oral hygiene, and feed modifications, and improved outcome via collaboration.
+In an acute care hospital, an occupational therapist worked within a multidisciplinary team to provide swallowing evaluations and interventions—avoiding PEG tube placement.
+OT addressed mealtime safety, oral hygiene, and feed modifications.
+Acute Care OT Journal

 Diagnostic Pathway & Best Practices

-1. History & clinical examination
+1. History & Clinical Examination

 • Onset (acute vs chronic), progression